Joshhhuaaa/iTunesAutoTag/README.md

 # <img src="icon.ico" width="32"> iTunes AutoTag
 iTunes AutoTag is a simple command line script that converts FLAC music files to Apple's ALAC format and automatically sets up the metadata to iTunes convention.

+**This script is currently experimental.
+It is recommended to create backups before converting and tagging any audio files.**

 # Dependencies
 iTunes AutoTag uses [qaac](https://github.com/nu774/qaac) for converting audio from FLAC to ALAC.